aubreypwd/aubreypwd-com/plugins/wp-persistent-login/readme.txt

 = Can I limit the number of logins each user is allowed?
 Like Netflix? =

-Yes, you can now control **active logins** with WordPress Persistent Login.
+Yes, you can now control **active logins** with Persistent Login.
 Just visit the Active Logins tab on the settings page and enable active logins.

 The premium version allows you to customise the number of active logins, which user roles they apply to and whether users can select which logins they end when they reach the limit.

 = Is it compatible with WordPress Multisite =

-No. WordPress Persistent login isn't compatible with multisite installations at the moment.
+No. Persistent login isn't compatible with multisite installations at the moment.

 = Is it secure? =

 You bet!

-WP Persistent Login uses core WordPress methods to ensure that we're logging in the right user.
+Persistent Login uses core WordPress methods to ensure that we're logging in the right user.

 = Support =